-- High School Partnerships representatives conduct group registration sessions for students at each high school. - o Fall registration sessions are held February through May. - o Summer registration - o Spring registration sessions are held October through November. - All student Intent to Register requests must be approved by the district designee in order for the student to be registered at Hawkeye. - By the 14th calendar day of Hawkeye's semester, all changes in registration and class rosters will be finalized by the course instructors and District designee. - The district will communicate the student's concurrent enrollment courses to the appropriate parent or guardian. - Registered students have access to their My Hawkeye account and are encouraged to check it regularly.
+- High School Partnerships representatives conduct group registration sessions for students at each high school. - Fall registration sessions are held February through May. - Spring registration sessions are held October through November. - Intent to Register requests will processed by students through DualEnroll. - All student Intent to Register requests must be approved by the district designee in order for the student to be registered at Hawkeye. - By the 14th calendar day of Hawkeye's semester, all changes in registration and class rosters will be finalized by the course instructors and District designee. - The district will communicate the student's concurrent enrollment courses to the appropriate parent or guardian. - Registered students have access to their My Hawkeye account and are encouraged to check it regularly.
 My Hawkeye login instructions are provided to students at registration sessions and can be found in Appendix B (pg.
-26).
+27).